nekonikoban/image_copyright_editor/README.md

 - `exif` for image metadata reading & writing

 TODO:
-1. Restrict files to images only
+1. Restrict files to images only [UPDATED]
 2. Show updated images on the frame
-3. Reduce unnecessary imports
+3. Reduce unnecessary imports [FIXED]
 4. Unusual UAC behaviour while running on earlier windows builds (Visual Redistribute C++ may be required?)
+[FIXED]